 In other words, if a passenger is flying on an Air France ticket with an Air France flight number but traveling on a Delta Air Lines aircraft, no compensation would be required.
 If, however, the passenger was flying on an Air France aircraft with a Delta Air Lines ticket and flight number, then compensation would be required according to international air travel rights.

-These international air travel rights can mean up to Euros 600 in compensation for a transatlantic flight if the delay is three hours or longer.
+These international air travel rights can mean up to Euros 600 (about US$680 at time of publication) in compensation for a transatlantic flight if the delay is three hours or longer.
 Plus, the airline is required to pay for meals, hotel accommodation, and phone calls.

 2. Application of EU delay rules (Europe to USA)